Vetinar1/DIP/README.md

 Several objects can be created (how many is limited by a constant), and they can be accessed via an index that is returned on their creation.

-I recommend you take a look at CoolCInterface.cpp, it should be self-explanatory.
+I recommend you take a look at CoolCInterface.cpp and example1.c to see it in practice, it is very simple.

+## The example files

+The files example1.c and example2.cpp each contain an example on how to use `Cool` and `CoolManager`.
+You can compile these with `make c` and `make cpp`.
+Make sure to set the LD_LIBRARY_PATH variable if you want to run example1!